tweag/ghc/docs/users_guide/glasgow_exts.rst

 Printing multiplicity-polymorphic types
 ---------------------------------------
-If :extension:`LinearTypes` is disabled, multiplicity variables in types are defaulted to ``Omega`` when printing, in the same manner as described in :ref:`printing-levity-polymorphic-types`.
+If :extension:`LinearTypes` is disabled, multiplicity variables in types are defaulted to ``Many`` when printing, in the same manner as described in :ref:`printing-levity-polymorphic-types`.
 In other words, without :extension:`LinearTypes`, multiplicity-polymorphic functions ``a -->.(m) b`` are printed as normal Haskell2010 functions ``a -> b``.
 This allows existing libraries to be generalized to linear types in a backwards-compatible